nodebotsau/nbdau/README.md

 Install the following (assuming Ubuntu / Debian machines):

 * Arduino [Available here to install manually](http://playground.arduino.cc/Learning/Linux) or a simple 'apt-get install arduino' should do it
-* NodeJS: [Follow appropriate directions here](http://nodejs.org) or again 'apt-get install nodejs' should get you there.
+* NodeJS: [Source install instructions here](http://howtonode.org/how-to-install-nodejs).
+Don't install via your package manager as you really need an up-to-date version of node to work with hardware.

 ### Windows